Immigrant youth overview

 What about college?
 Can I get financial aid if I am an immigrant?

-Can I get a driver’s license as an immigrant youth?
+Can I get a driver’s license?

 Yes, you no longer need a social security number to apply for a driver's license in Massachusetts.
 The RMV accepts several new forms of identification and proof of date of birth.
-These include
+These include:

 • valid and unexpired foreign passports,